A stacked search for spatial coincidences between IceCube neutrinos and radio pulsars: Stacking Analysis

 \section{Stacking Analysis}

-In stacking analysis, we extend the unbinned maximum likelihood method by combining the signal PDFs of all the sources into a single stack.
-This way the test statistic becomes more sensitive, since any minor associations from individual pulsars could stack up to enhance any putative detection significance value, which can provide a stronger confirmation of our previous conclusion of ATNF pulsars not being the sources of the diffuse neutrino flux observed by IceCube.~\cite{Pasumarti_2022} .
-For this purpose we follow the same methodology as ~\cite{Kamionkowski,Li22,LuoZhang,Hooper} (based on the implementation first proposed in ~\cite{Montaruli}) which have also done a stacking search using the public IceCube catalog and various sources such as AGNs, FRBs, Fermi-LAT point sources.
+To implement the stacking analysis, we extend the unbinned maximum likelihood method by combining the signal PDFs of all the sources into a single stack.
+This way the test statistic becomes more sensitive, since any minor associations from individual pulsars could stack up to enhance the significance.
+For this purpose we follow the same methodology as ~\cite{Kamionkowski,Li22,LuoZhang,Hooper} (based on the implementation first proposed in Ref.~\cite{Montaruli}), which have also done a stacking search between neutrinos from the public IceCube catalog and various sources such as AGNs, FRBs, Fermi-LAT point sources.

 If $n_s$ signal events are associated with a pulsar in a dataset of $N$ events, the probability density of an individual event $i$ is given by:

 where $S_i$ and $B_i$ represent the signal and background PDFs, respectively.
 The likelihood function $\mathcal{L}(n_s)$ for the entire dataset can be expressed as the product of the individual likelihood functions: